City of Dublin to Hold Trick-or-Treat from 6 to 8 p.m. on Thursday, October 29

 - Keep away from candles and open fires.

-- Accept treats only in doorways.
+- Accept treats only outside of a home.
 Never go into a house.

 - Visit homes that have the porch light on.